appvoid/carbono/README.md

 nn.train(trainSet, options);
 ```

-- `trainSet`: An array of objects with `input` and `output` properties representing the training data.
+- `trainSet`: An array of objects with `input` and `output` properties representing the training data. `output` accepts a number and a sequence of numbers (or a label when using softmax).
 - `options` (optional): An object containing training parameters:
   - `epochs` (default: 200): Number of training epochs.
   - `learningRate` (default: 0.212): Learning rate for gradient descent.